MrSpadala/Epic_VANET/README.md

 Source code of EPIC dissemination for VANETs.

 # Installation prerequisites:
-  - Python (sudo apt install python)
+  - Python3 (sudo apt install python3)
-  - VPython lib (pip install vpython
+  - VPython lib (pip3 install vpython

 # Run a simultion:
-  - Run the file "simulator.py" (python simulator.py)
+  - Run the file "simulator.py" (python3 simulator.py)
   - Click the car from where you want to start the simulation